Core Fabric & Networking

 This provides full redundancy on both the core fabric (two independent paths) and external network (bonded pair).

-Section titled “2-NIC Model (Edge/PoC)”For smaller deployments, proof-of-concept, or edge sites, a 2-NIC model combines core fabric and external traffic on the same physical ports using VLAN tagging:
+Section titled “2-NIC Model”A 2-NIC model combines core fabric and external traffic on the same physical ports using VLAN tagging:

 | NIC | Assignment | Configuration |